 Types of Finishes

 Adding a layer of finish to wood casework is not only for aesthetic purposes.
-It also serves to protect the wood from destructive elements, including moisture, scratches, and light or heat.
+It also serves to protect the wood from destructive elements, including temperature and humidity, moisture, scratches, and light or heat.

 There is a huge variety of finishes available for sealing off wood casework.
 Typically, the finishes used for stock products include less expensive materials.
 Custom casework pieces made from solid wood and sheet materials, on the other hand, are stained with more expensive products in order to really emphasize the natural grain patterns in the wood.